EnvisionIot/developer_bootcamp/3_Data_Management/lab_tutorial/303-1_configuring_storage_policy.md

 For a detailed description of the supported storage types, see [Configuring TSDB Storage](https://support.envisioniot.com/docs/data-asset/en/latest/configuring_tsdb_storage.html).

-## Step 1: Create a Storage Policy Group
+## Step 1: Creating a Storage Policy Group

 Storage policy groups enable you to manage the time-series data for different projects separately.
 Before configuring storage policies for the measurement points, you must create a storage policy group.